-This was previously featured on the Profitable Musician Show.
+This episode about how to manage your music teaching business was previously featured on the Profitable Musician Show.

 In this episode, we talk about My Music Staff.
 This tool helps music teachers manage their own private students.
 One of my Academy members uses this tool and loves it.

 Erin is the Communication Specialist at My Music Staff.
 It launched in 2013 and started as a love story between the founder, who was a software developer, and his wife, who was a music teacher.
 The wife was looking for something to help her manage her students, finances, and schedule.
 Since she was unable to find something she wanted, she asked her husband, the founder, to build something for her.